Journals LibraryNHS NIHR - National Institute for Health and Care Research

 Evaluation of NIHR investment in Cochrane infrastructure and systematic reviews

-This evaluation, was requested by the Chief Medical Officer for the Department of Health, to consider the health and economic impact of Cochrane reviews from 2005-2014.
+This evaluation, was requested by the Chief Medical Officer for the Department of Health and Social Care, to consider the health and economic impact of Cochrane reviews from 2005-2014.
 Assessing the quantity, quality and impact of reviews on policy, practice and research, their relevance to the NHS, and the wider benefits, which contribute to the return on the NIHR investment.
 An independent committee was formed to lead the evaluation.

 NIHR Innovation Observatory